Text or call for any questions

 • They sometimes leave scent wicks on the property

-• A few have drove their trucks on the hunting grounds to drag deer out vs. using the deer cart (1 got stuck and need tractor assistance)
+• A few have drove their trucks on the hunting grounds to drag deer out vs. using the deer cart (1 got stuck and needed tractor assistance)

 • Some will leave orange ribbon to mark trails, yet the trails are trails, not random woods (follow the map.)